Arrange The Following In Correct Sequence

 Sequencing and Technology

 Technology offers numerous tools and resources for improving sequencing skills.
-Educational apps, online games, and interactive simulations can provide engaging and effective practice.
-These tools often provide immediate feedback, allowing individuals to identify and correct errors.
-Furthermore, technology can be used to create personalized learning experiences tailored to individual needs and learning styles.
+Day to day, educational apps, online games, and interactive simulations can provide engaging and effective practice.
+Now, these tools often provide immediate feedback, allowing individuals to identify and correct errors.
+To build on this, technology can be used to create personalized learning experiences suited to individual needs and learning styles.

 • Educational Apps: Many educational apps are designed to improve sequencing skills.
 These apps often feature interactive games and activities that make learning fun and engaging.
 Examples include apps that focus on story sequencing, number sequencing, and alphabetical sequencing.